-The Gold Coast Waterways Authority is a statutory authority governed by a decision-making board appointed by, and accountable to the Minister for Main Roads, Road Safety and Ports.
+The Gold Coast Waterways Authority is a statutory authority governed by a decision-making board appointed by, and accountable to, the Minister for Transport and Main Roads.

-The Board comprises seven members – all of whom are Gold Coast residents and leaders in the local community with expertise in sustainable planning and development.
+The Board comprises nine members – all of whom are Gold Coast residents and leaders in the local community with expertise in sustainable planning and development.

 The Board has three committees: the Audit and Risk Committee, the Science and Innovation Advisory Committee and the Waterways Projects Committee.

 The Board is committed to setting priorities locally.

 Meet The Board sessions are held regularly throughout the Gold Coast to provide community members with the opportunity to provide their input on planning for the waterways now and into the future.
 These events attract residents from diverse backgrounds and waterways interests.
 Information on upcoming community consultations can be found by subscribing to our e-newsletter or emailing email@example.com

 Mara Bún is a Company Director and digital strategy consultant.

 A trained economist, Mara began her career in investment banking in Morgan Stanley’s Mergers and Acquisitions Group in New York and later specialised in high technology finance as a senior financial analyst in Morgan Stanley’s San Francisco High Technology Group.
 She has been a Director of The Allen Consulting Group’s Sydney practice, was Director of Business Development for the CSIRO and a member of CSIRO’s Executive Management Council, and was head of policy and public affairs at CHOICE.
 During the rise of the Internet and into the Dotcom boom Mara was Senior Equities Analyst leading Macquarie Bank’s Internet equities research team.